South Whitehall Township, Pennsylvania: Government and politics

+Education

 The township is served by the Parkland School District.
 Students in grades 9 through 12 attend Parkland High School, located on Cedar Crest Boulevard in the township.
 Both of middle schools (Orefield and Springhouse) are in South Whitehall, as are Cetronia, Kratzer, and Parkway Manor Elementary Schools.
 Some of the township's students attend Kernsville Elementary just over the North Whitehall line, while others attend Ironton Elementary located in North Whitehall Township.
 Kratzer is located in Greenawalds.

 Transportation

 As of 2022, there were 145.38 mi of public roads in South Whitehall Township, of which 3.50 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 33.68 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 108.20 mi were maintained by the township.

-The Lehigh Valley interchange of Interstate 476/Pennsylvania Turnpike Northeast Extension and U.S. Route 22 is in the western part of the township.
+The Lehigh Valley interchange of Interstate 476 and Pennsylvania Turnpike's Northeast Extension with U.S. Route 22 is in the western part of the township.
 Interstate 78 crosses the southern portion of the township concurrent with Pennsylvania Route 309.
-Additional thoroughfares include Cedar Crest Boulevard and Mauch Chunk Road north-to-south, and Walbert Avenue, Tilghman Street, Broadway, and Pennsylvania Route 222 (Hamilton Boulevard) east-to-west.
-LANTA serves multiple bus routes in South Whitehall connecting Allentown with its western and northern suburbs.
+Additional thoroughfares include Cedar Crest Boulevard and Mauch Chunk Road north-to-south, and Walbert Avenue, Tilghman Street, Broadway, and Pennsylvania Route 222, also known as Hamilton Boulevard, east-to-west.
+LANta serves multiple bus routes in South Whitehall Township, connecting Allentown with its western and northern suburbs.